-We have found that expensive admission prices have been on prominent display at many museums recently, so thank goodness there are several in the Boston area that charge very little, if anything at all to enjoy some fine culture:
+We have found that expensive admission prices have been on prominent display at many museums recently, so thank goodness there are several in the Boston area that charge very little, if anything at all to enjoy some fine culture (admission prices and museum hours subject to change, always call ahead):

 The Davis Museum and Cultural Center at Wellesley College at 106 Central St. in Wellesley, Mass.
 (Tel.
-781-283-2051), has on display paintings, sculptures, photos and decorative objects from around the world.
+781-283-2051),has on display paintings, sculptures, photos and decorative objects from around the world.
 Admission is free.
 Call for seasonal hours.
+Davis web site: https://www.wellesley.edu/davismuseum

 The Fuller Craft Museum at 455 Oak St. in Brockton, Mass., (Tel.
-508-588-6000) offers free admission every Wednesday from 5-9 p.m.
-It’s a terrific museum in a beautiful woods and pond setting with a fabulous collection of contemporary crafts-based art.
-The museum is open Tuesday-Sunday, 10 am.-5 p.m. and Wednesday, 10 a.m.-9 p.m.
+508-588-6000) is a terrific museum in a beautiful woods and pond setting with a fabulous collection of contemporary crafts-based art.
+For current information on the affordable admission charges, click here.

 In addition to the info above, we thank one of our readers, Nina Berger, Media Relations Director for the Arts at Wellesley at Wellesley College, for sharing these affordable admission museums in the Boston area: